Significant Accounting Policies

-Financial instruments include financial assets (loans and receivables and financial assets at fair value through other comprehensive income), financial liabilities (payables and borrowings) and derivative financial instruments.
+Financial instruments include financial assets (loans and receivables and financial assets at fair value through other comprehensive revenue and expense), financial liabilities (payables and borrowings) and derivative financial instruments.
 Financial instruments are initially recognised on trade-date at their fair value plus transaction costs.
-Subsequent measurement of financial instruments is dependent upon the classification determined by the Council.
-Financial assets are derecognised when the rights to receive cash flows have expired or have been transferred and the Council has transferred substantially all of the risks and rewards of ownership.
+Subsequent measurement of financial instruments depends on the classification determined by the Council.
+Financial assets are derecognised when the rights to receive cash flows have expired or have been transferred and the Group has transferred substantially all of the risks and rewards of ownership.

 Financial instruments are classified into the categories outlined below based on the purpose for which they were acquired.
 The classification is determined at initial recognition and re-evaluated at the end of each reporting period.

-Financial assets are classified as loans and receivables or financial assets at fair value through other comprehensive income.
+Financial assets are classified as loans and receivables or financial assets at fair value through other comprehensive revenue and expense.

 Loans and receivables comprise cash and cash equivalents, trade and other receivables and loans and deposits.

-Cash and cash equivalents comprise cash balances and call deposits with maturity dates of less than three months.
+Cash and cash equivalents comprise cash balances and call deposits with maturity dates of three months or less.

 Trade and other receivables have fixed or determinable payments.
-They arise when the Council provides money, goods or services directly to a debtor, and has no intention of trading the receivable.
+They arise when the Group provides money, goods or services directly to a debtor, and has no intention of trading the receivable.

-Loans and deposits include loans to other entities (including subsidiaries and associates), and bank deposits with maturity dates of more than three months.
+Loans and deposits include loans to other entities (including controlled entities and associates), and bank deposits with maturity dates of more than three months.

 Financial assets in this category are recognised initially at fair value plus transaction costs and subsequently measured at amortised cost using the effective interest rate method.
 Fair value is estimated as the present value of future cash flows, discounted at the market rate of interest at the reporting date for assets of a similar maturity and credit risk.
 Trade and other receivables due in less than 12 months are recognised at their nominal value.
 A provision for impairment is recognised when there is objective evidence that the asset is impaired.
 As there are statutory remedies to recover unpaid rates, penalties and water meter charges, no provision has been made for impairment in respect of these receivables.

-Financial assets at fair value through other comprehensive income relate to equity investments that are held by the Council for long term strategic purposes and therefore are not intended to be sold.
-Financial assets at fair value through other comprehensive income are initially recorded at fair value plus transaction costs.
+Financial assets at fair value through other comprehensive revenue and expense relate to equity investments that are held by the Council for long-term strategic purposes and therefore are not intended to be sold.
+Financial assets at fair value through other comprehensive revenue and expense are initially recorded at fair value plus transaction costs.
 They are subsequently measured at fair value and changes, other than impairment losses, are recognised directly in a reserve within equity.
-On disposal, the cumulative fair value gain or loss previously recognised directly in other comprehensive income is recognised within surplus or deficit.
+On disposal, the cumulative fair value gain or loss previously recognised directly in other comprehensive revenue and expense is recognised within surplus or deficit.

 On disposal any gains or losses are recognised within surplus or deficit.